gismo/gsKLShell/README.md

 The `gsKLShell` module consists of the classes
 * `gsThinShellAssembler`: class that resolves the kinematics of the Kirchhoff-Love shells
 * `gsThinShellAssemblerDWR`: same as the above, but contains extra functions for the Dual Weighted Residual (DWR) method
+* `gsMaterialMatrixLinear`: class that handles the linear constitutive relations of the shells.
-* `gsMaterialMatrixNonlinear`: class that handles the (non-)linear constitutive relations of the shells.
+* `gsMaterialMatrixNonlinear`: class that handles the non-linear constitutive relations of the shells.
-* `gsMaterialMatrixLaminate`: class that handles constitutive relations for linear composites.
+* `gsMaterialMatrixComposite`: class that handles constitutive relations for linear composites.
+* `gsMaterialMatrixTFT`: class that handles tension-field-theory-based constitutive models for membranes.

 See the doxygen manuals for more information about the classes. (**to do: add link**)

-To use the `gsKLShell` module, one should always define a `gsMaterialMatrixNonlinear` and a `gsThinShellAssembler`.
-The `gsMaterialMatrixNonlinear` object is used to compute the constitutive relations in the `gsThinShellAssembler` and should therefore be defined upon initialisation of this class.
+To use the `gsKLShell` module, one should always define a `gsMaterialMatrixBase` and a `gsThinShellAssembler`.
+The `gsMaterialMatrixBase` object is used to compute the constitutive relations in the `gsThinShellAssembler` and should therefore be defined upon initialisation of this class.

 Additionally, the geometry and the deformed geometry (both `gsMultiPatch`) together with a basis (`gsMultiBasis`) and the boundary conditions (`gsBoundaryConditions`) and a surface force (`gsFunctionExpression`) should be provided in the definition of the class.